- Programs of Study

 SIT Graduate Institute has affiliations with more than 20 organizations.
 Read more about the possible opportunities that could be available to you if any you are associated with any of these organizations.

-In addition to the scholarships offered by SIT and the Work Study program, US citizens and permanent residents may be eligible for federal student loans.
+In addition to the scholarships offered by SIT, US citizens and permanent residents may be eligible for federal student loans.
 The Federal Direct Unsubsidized Student Loan and the Federal Direct Grad PLUS Loan are programs a graduate student may consider if they meet the eligibility requirements.

 Federal Loans for US Citizens and Permanent Residents